CtadharaMidori/guides/jean.md

 {% tabs %}
 {% tab title="Passive" %}
-### All Of My Treasures!

-Displays the location of nearby resources unique to Mondstadt on the mini-map.
+### Guiding Breeze

+When a Perfect Cooking is achieved on a dish with restorative effects, Jean has a 12% chance to obtain double the product.
 {% endtab %}

 {% tab title="Ascension 2" %}
-### Pounding Surprise
+### Wind Companion

-When Jumpy Dumpty and Normal Attacks deal DMG, Klee has a 50% chance to obtain an Explosive Spark.
-This Explosive Spark is consumed by the next Charged Attack, which costs no Stamina and deals 50% increased DMG.
+Hits by Jean's Normal Attacks have a 50% chance to regenerate HP equal to 15% of Jean's ATK for all party members.
 {% endtab %}

 {% tab title="Ascension 4" %}
-### Sparkling Burst

-When Klee's Charged Attack results in a CRIT, all party members gain 2 Elemental Energy.

-* This energy is not affected by ER.
+### Let the Wind Lead

+Using Dandelion Breeze will regenerate 20% of its Energy.
 {% endtab %}
 {% endtabs %}